Bank of Cyprus: 2020s

+In September 2025, the European Bank for Reconstruction and Development (EBRD) announced the sale of its 5.1% share in Bank of Cyprus that it acquired in 2014 during the banking crisis and subsequent restructuring.

+In March 2026, Bank of Cyprus acquired Cyprus Development Bank (CDB Bank) but took over only the financially healthy assets of CDB Bank, including €500 million in deposits and €150 million in performing loans, while the non-performing loans remained with CDB Bank.

 Deposit tax and bail out or bail in

 A decision was imposed by EU finance ministers to force depositors in Cyprus to take a loss (bail in), in order to help fund an International Monetary Fund and euro zone bailout (bail-in in the case of Bank of Cyprus: with 47.5% of uninsured depositors, above 100,000 Euro, contributing to the bank's recapitalization).
 The bail in converted €3.8 billion or around 25% of deposits to capital, with the bank receiving around 20,000 new shareholders.

+Shareholders

+As of May 2026, Bank of Cyprus's main shareholders were: